hjdhjd/homebridge-hunter-hydrawise/docs/MQTT.md

 ### MQTT Support
 [MQTT](https://mqtt.org) is a popular Internet of Things (IoT) messaging protocol that can be used to weave together different smart devices and orchestrate or instrument them in an infinite number of ways.
 In short - it lets things that might not normally be able to talk to each other communicate across ecosystems, provided they can support MQTT.

 `homebridge-hunter-hydrawise` will publish MQTT events if you've configured a broker in the plugin settings.
-The plugin supports a rich set of capabilities over MQTT.
-This includes:
+Supported MQTT capabilities include:

   * Irrigation controller events.

-### How to configure and use this feature
+### Configuration

 This documentation assumes you know what MQTT is, what an MQTT broker does, and how to configure it.
 Setting up an MQTT broker will not be covered here.
 There are plenty of guides available on how to do so just a search away.